A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Short description of the Taming and Adaptive time-stepping method

 where $\bar{\mu}^{X,N}_{k_n h}(\dd x) = \frac{1}{N} \sum_{j=1}^N \delta_{\bar{X}_{k_n h}^{j,N,M}}(\dd x)$, $t_{n+1}=t_n+h_n^i$, $~\Delta W_{t_{n}}^{i}=W_{t_{n+1}}^{i}-W_{t_{n}}^{i} $ with $\bar{X}_{0}^{i,N,M}= X_{0}^{i}$ and for a map $\mathbf{h}^{\delta}(x):\mathbb{R}^d\rightarrow [0,h]$

-The function $\mathbf{h}^{\delta}$ is specified at each example and is to be understood as similar technique to the taming method.
-There the drift $\widehat b$ is modified to control the growth across the application of the scheme, for the adaptive scheme, one modifies instead the time-step $h$ in a dynamic fashion to control the growth of $\widehat b$, see \cite{fang2020adaptive} \& \cite{reisinger2020adaptive}.
+The function $\mathbf{h}^{\delta}$ is specified at each example and is to be understood similarly to the taming technique.
+In essence, $\mathbf{h}^{\delta}$ is to be chosen such that $|\widehat b(x) \mathbf{h}^{\delta}(x)|$ is of linear growth.
+For Adaptive, one modifies the timestep $h$ in a dynamic fashion to control the growth of $\widehat b$ while taming modifies the drift $\widehat b$ to control the growth across the application of the scheme.
+The rMSE convergence rate of order $1/2$, see \cite{fang2020adaptive} or \cite{reisinger2020adaptive}.